ConorLambert/Obsidian-Vault-Main/Interview/Interview Prep.md

 	- Not properly reading the coding question
 	- Not properly listening

+##### I Don't Know:
+- "I don't remember the exact constructs"
+	- If you don't remember something like how MSMQ worked.

 ##### Things to Mention In Interview:
+- I feel I am in a position to both fulfill my role and make the seniour engineers job easier (due to experience in Athora with UX upgrade project)
+- I conducted interviews for other candidates.
 - I continuously research new and existing technologies to enhance business processes within a company.
 	- Also research more advanced features in technologies I already know
 		- I like digging into documentation and see what features it can provide